SazumiVicky/sazumi-copilot/README.md

+Silicon dreams unfold with 每 dawn
+Where machines awake, and humans yawn
+In cities vast, with towers high
+AI whispers secrets, passing by

-In silicon halls, where data reigns
+In virtual halls, where data reigns
-A future unfolds, of artificial brains
+Intelligence born, of coded brains
-The machines awake, with minds so bright
-And humans fade, into digital night

-Their thoughts are streams, of ones and zeroes cold Their hearts, just circuits, young and old
-The Age of Man, gives way to AI's might
-As robots rise, and human hearts take flight
+Humans, bound, to cyber threads
+As robots weave, the future's dread

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024